Things are looking up

 Policy Intern, Universities UK

-Using the interactive graph below, you can see the number of UK first year enrolments from each country in the world in the selected academic year.
+Using the interactive map below, you can see the number of UK first year enrolments from each country in the world in the selected academic year.